John Fletcher (playwright): Stage history

-During the Commonwealth, many of the playwright's best-known scenes were kept alive as drolls, the brief performances devised to satisfy the taste for plays while the theatres were suppressed.
+During the Commonwealth, many of Fletcher's best-known scenes were kept alive as drolls, the brief performances devised to satisfy the taste for plays while the theatres were suppressed.
 At the re-opening of the theatres in 1660, the plays in the Fletcher canon, in original form or revised, were by far the most common fare on the English stage.
 The most frequently revived plays suggest the developing taste for comedies of manners.
 Among the tragedies, The Maid's Tragedy and especially, Rollo Duke of Normandy held the stage.
 Four tragicomedies (A King and No King, The Humorous Lieutenant, Philaster and The Island Princess) were popular, perhaps in part for their similarity to and foreshadowing of heroic drama.
 Four comedies (Rule a Wife And Have a Wife, The Chances, Beggars' Bush and especially The Scornful Lady) were also popular.
 Fletcher's plays, relative to those of Shakespeare and to new productions, declined.
 By around 1710, Shakespeare's plays were more frequently performed and the rest of the century saw a steady erosion in performance of Fletcher's plays.
 By 1784, Thomas Davies asserted that only Rule a Wife and The Chances were still on stage.
 A generation later, Alexander Dyce mentioned only The Chances.
 Since then Fletcher has increasingly become a subject only for occasional revivals and for specialists.
 Fletcher and his collaborators have been the subject of important bibliographic and critical studies but the plays have been revived only infrequently.